Opposition MPs walk out of RS, LS to protest suspension of 12 MPs | Politics

 ''We have urged the chairman to revoke the suspension and the opposition protest will continue.
 The rules don't allow to take action against members over what happened in the last session,'' Sharma said.

 He alleged that the government had embarked on the path of confrontation with the opposition.
-The 12 MPs suspended for the remaining part of the winter session for their misconduct and unruly behaviour during the last session include Congress’ Chhaya Verma, Shiv Sena's Priyanka Chaturvedi and TMC's Dola Sen. Of the 12, six are from the Congress, two each from the TMC and Shiv Sena and one each from the CPM and the CPI.
-In the Lok Sabha, Trinamool Congress members neither joined the protests nor walked out.
-In the Rajya Sabha, the party’s members staged a walkout a short while after the other opposition MPs.
-Its leader Derek O'Brien said it's not the opposition but the 80 MPs of the treasury benches who should be suspended as they blocked certain discussions during the previous monsoon session.
+The 12 MPs suspended for the remaining part of the winter session for their misconduct and unruly behaviour during the last session include Congress' Chhaya Verma, Shiv Sena's Priyanka Chaturvedi and TMC's Dola Sen. PTI SKC MIN MIN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)